Monopoly: The Mega Edition

-Monopoly: The Mega Edition is a special variant of the popular board game Monopoly.
-The game was first published on May 22, 2006 by Winning Moves Games USA in the USA.
+Monopoly: The Mega Edition is a special variant of the popular Hasbro board game Monopoly.
+The game was first published on May 22, 2006 by Winning Moves Games USA in the United States.
 A UK version was adapted on October 1, 2007.

 The game board is larger than that of regular Monopoly (30% bigger).
 The game now includes $/£1,000 bills, and it includes an option to build skyscrapers and train depots.

 New board spaces

-The Mega game board includes twelve new spaces.
-Eight of those new spaces are new properties (one for each color group) as follows (U.S. version):
+The expanded game board includes twelve new spaces in addition to the standard 40, for a total of 52.
+Eight of those new spaces are new properties (one for each color group) as follows: